 Children's Dental Centers

 The Health Trust, in partnership with Children’s Dental Group, opened its first Children’s Dental Center in east San Jose in June of 2008.
-Three years later, The Health Trust’s Children’s Dental Center of Sunnyvale opened.
-The Children’s Dental Centers represent an innovative approach to providing pediatric dentistry that is significantly improving access to high-quality dental care for the children of Silicon Valley.
+Three years later, The Health Trust’s Children’s Dental Center in Sunnyvale.
+Currently owned and operated by Western Dental, these two centers represent an innovative approach to providing pediatric dentistry that is significantly improving access to high-quality dental care for the children of Silicon Valley.
 This approach combines the latest equipment, technologies and best practices of pediatric dentistry with a fun, kid-friendly environment that is welcoming to all children and families.

 Learn more »